Los Angeles Recording Studio Types

 This means instead of simply recording over an instrumental/beat, they are making all the music and mixing it together.
 Just like in the old days when musicians used to get together in the studio and make the whole song.
 Except that the producer plays most of the instruments and sounds on the keyboard/synth and Maschine/MPC.
 As well as sometimes bringing in session players to add guitar and other instruments.

 These types of studios exist but they are not the ones you usually find on Google.
 There are only a handful of them in Los Angeles available for hire to the public for independent artists as most music producers work for a particular label directly or as a freelance music producer.
-Current Sound is one of the handful of music producer owned and operated studios here in LA.
+Current Sound is one of the handful of music producer owned and operated recording studios here in LA.

 4. Beat-Maker Studios and Home Studios